Reactoonz by Play'n GO — Full Review

 Max win: 4,570x total bet — achieved through Gargantoon + premium symbol clusters + Giantoonz multipliers.

-How Do Free Spins Trigger and Pay?
+Free Spins Trigger Conditions and Payouts

 Reactoonz does not have Free Spins.
 There is no scatter symbol, no separate bonus round, and no way to purchase a bonus.
 The entire game takes place in a single continuous mode.